developer-zebra/developer-zebra-site/src/stagenow/3-1/about/index.md

 * MX 6.0

 > **IMPORTANT NOTE**:<br>
 > This version of StageNow <u>supports devices running Android 6.x Marshmallow and higher</u> only.
+Support for Android 5.x Lollipop has been discontinued.

 -----